-The media relations team at Allegheny Health Network welcomes the opportunity to work with reporters in the development of medical news stories, including news related to patients admitted to the Network’s hospitals.
-To facilitate this process in a timely and effective manner, we have established the following guidelines for requesting patient information, patient interviews, interviews with physicians or other Network representatives or the shooting of film, photography or video for news purposes at any of our clinical campuses:
+Allegheny Health Network’s media relations team is dedicated to providing reporters and other members of the news media with the assistance they need.
+To facilitate this process in a timely and effective manner, we have established the following guidelines for requesting Network or patient information, patient interviews, interviews with physicians or other Network representatives or the shooting of photography or video for news purposes at any of our clinical campuses.

-- Please call a member of the Media Relations team directly or the Allegheny Health Network Department of External Affairs at 412-330-4444 to request information or arrange for interviews or photographs involving a patient or staff member of the Network.
+- Please contact a member of the Media Relations team directly to request information or arrange for interviews or photographs involving a patient or member of the AHN staff.
 During off hours or weekends, members of the Media Relations team can be reached via their mobile phones or by calling 412-359-3131 and asking the operator to page the media relations on call representative.

 - All on-site interviews or photographs involving patients and/or Network staff must be cleared in advance by the Media Relations team.
-Such advance notice will help us ensure that the facilitation of media requests is conducted in an effective and efficient manner, while also ensuring that patient privacy and confidentiality are not compromised.
+Such advance notice will help us ensure that the facilitation of media requests is conducted in an effective and efficient manner, while also ensuring that patient privacy and confidentiality are respected and safeguarded at all times.

-- To further ensure patient confidentiality, privacy and appropriate sensitivity to patients and families, reporters, film crews, and photographers must always be accompanied by a member of the Media Relation team while on any Network clinical campus.
-The Network media relations representative will secure a signed release from patients involved in a news story prior to filming, photographs or interview.
+- Reporters, film crews, photographers and any other member of the news media must always be accompanied by a representative of the Media Relation team while on any Network clinical campus.
+The Network media relations representative will secure a signed release from patients involved in a news story prior to filming, photographs or interview, and secure all appropriate clearances for such activity on Network campuses.

 Allegheny Health Network is committed to protecting the privacy and confidentiality of its patients and their medical information as mandated by the federal Health Insurance Portability and Accountability Act (HIPAA).
 In accordance with HIPAA regulations, the following policies are strictly followed by the Media Relations team:

-In most cases, we will be able to provide a one word condition – good, fair, serious or critical – or indicate that the person is deceased or has been discharged.
+In most cases, we will be able to provide a one word condition to describe the patient’s status – good, fair, serious or critical.
 The extent or nature of a patient’s injuries will not be disclosed under any circumstance without the direct, written consent of the patient.
 Patient conditions are defined as follows:

 - Undetermined – Patient is still in the process of being assessed by the medical team.